-Daniel J. Alvarado is an associate in the Government Contracts, Investigations, and International Trade Practice Group in the firm's Washington, D.C. office.
+Daniel J. Alvarado is an associate in the Governmental Practice in the firm's Washington, D.C. office.

 Areas of Practice